tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - donor T cells (and maybe other immune cells) eliminate residual leukemia cells after radio/chemotherapy = graft-versus-leukemia response
  - donor alloimmune responses can also be directed against healthy tissue = graft-versus-host disease (GvHD)
  - graft-versus-leukemia and graft-versus-host often co-occur
+# The IL-33/ST2 pathway: therapeutic target and novel biomrker
+ - IL-33 is in IL-1 family of cytokines
+ - ST2 (IL-33 receptor) is present in multiple isoforms including membrane-bound ST2L and soluble sST2 (may be decoy for IL-33)
+ - ST2 participates in activation of antigen-primed Th2 cells
+ - ST2 implicated in inflammatory conditions
 # The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning